splunk/public-o11y-docs/apm/apm-alert-visualize/apm-alerts.rst

 Follow these steps to create a detector for Splunk APM:

 #.
 Name your detector.
 #.
-Select the metric that is of interest to you.
-The following metrics are available.
-See :ref:`alert-conditions-apm` for more information about alert metrics.
-    #.
-Request rate for a workflow, service, or endpoint.
-    #.
-Error rate for a workflow, service, or endpoint.
-    #.
-Latency for a workflow, service, or endpoint.
+Select your metric.
+You can select request rate, error rate, or latency for a workflow, service, or endpoint.
 #.
 Set the condition for your alert: :guilabel:`Static threshold`, :guilabel:`Sudden change`, or :guilabel:`Historic anomaly`.
 See :ref:`alert-conditions-apm` for more information about alert conditions.
 #.
 Select the scope of your alert.
 You can select specific environments, workflows, services, and endpoints.
 #.
 Select the severity of the alert.